kevinnie2003/cse15l_lab4/index.md

-# Step 4: Log into ieng6
+## Step 4: Log into ieng6
 ```
 $ ssh cs15lsp23cx@ieng6.ucsd.edu
 <enter>
 ```
-The reason for not needing to enter a password is that I have generated a SSH key for ieng6.
+The reason for not needing to enter a password is that I have generated an SSH key for ieng6.

 When I log in from my local computer, I won't be prompted for a password.